![]() |

 Create and start a timer resource

 Timer resolution can be given as time 'res_ns' or frequency 'res_hz'.
-User must choose which one to use by setting the other one to 0.
+The user must choose which one to use by setting the other one to 0.

 Definition at line 616 of file event_machine_timer.c.